nimbix/jardoc/docs/apps_tutorial.md

 We are going to use nginx to expose a simple html page.
 Note that Nginx is originaly designe in its default image to run as root.
 App V2 does not allow using root user, and so we are going to rely on a specific image made to run without root priviledges (80 -> 8080 port, user writable pid, user readable cache, etc.).

+We will expose 2 ways of proceeding:

+1. Using an ingress
+2. Using a private ipv4 address

-First create a basic html page, this could be a whole website, here it will be a basic page with a text and a picture:
+First create a basic index.html page, this could be a whole website, here it will be a basic page with a text and a picture:

 ```html
 <!DOCTYPE html>